 The images on some Tarot cards can be scary, especially when they come up in your reading.
 It's mostly symbolism, though -- those skeletons, devils and natural disasters should not be taken literally.

-See for yourself with a Celtic Cross Tarot reading, and take a look at the history and meaning of the three Tarot cards that leave most readers shaking in their metaphysical boots: the Tower, the Devil and Death cards.
+Take a look at the history and meaning of the three Tarot cards that leave most readers shaking in their metaphysical boots: the Tower, the Devil and Death cards.

 In a Tarot spread, The Tower Tarot card looks pretty grim.
 In practically all renditions of the card, disaster is striking or has just struck.
 The demons of madness and despair are released from ancient hiding places and nature conspires with human failings to destabilize a society.
 The upheaval is collective and impersonal.
 Let us remember, though, that these frightening images were originally created for the educated nobles and clergy, reminding them they had the most to lose if the hierarchy was toppled.